Skyvive/JsonObject/README.md

 # JsonObject
 Magical Swift JSON Modeling Framework

 Working with JSON in Swift can be a pain.
 But it doesn't have to be.
+JsonObject makes initializing your Swift class from a JSON dictionary a breeze and let's you easily serialize it back!

 ## Basic Usage